sakana28/MA_notebook/about Zynq.md

 By separating read and write channels, AXI4 implements full-duplex communication, allowing simultaneous read and write operations between two devices.
 Each of the five read/write channels contains its own handshake signals, which are fundamental to AXI buses and enable both sender and receiver to control transmission rates.
 As shown in the figure below, a valid transfer occurs when both READY and VALID signals are high on the rising clock edge.

-Design flow （zynq book）
-### zynq ip CORE
-The first step is to add the ZYNQ7 Processing System IP core, which unlike soft processor IPs such as MicroBlaze, serves as an interface to non-FPGA processing system components.
-The board definition file from the manufacturer automatically configures the Zynq PS IP with appropriate parameters and establishes connections between Multipurpose I/O (MIO) pins and board peripherals.
-Notably, the PL to PS interrupt required in this project must be manually enabled by the user.